cisagov/ScubaGear/baselines/exo.md

 Disallowed file types SHALL be determined and set.
 At a minimum, click-to-run files SHOULD be blocked (e.g., .exe, .cmd, and .vbe).
 - _Rationale:_ Malicious attachments often take the form of click-to-run files, though other file types can contain malicious content as well.
-As such, the determination of the full list of file types to block is left to each individual organization, to be made according to their own risk tolerance posture.
+As such, the determination of the full list of file types to block is left to each organization, to be made in accordance with their risk tolerance.
 - _Last modified:_ June 2023

 ### Resources